We’re here to help.

 Does Menlo accept transfer students?

-We welcome applicants to grades 7, 8 , 10, 11, and 12, but we want families to be aware that we cannot guarantee there will be openings.
-The number of openings for non-entry points varies from year to year.
-We are fully enrolled, and a student would have to leave the School before an opening would occur in grades other than sixth and ninth.
+While we do accept applications to grades 7, 8,10, 11, and 12, we want families to be aware that we are fully enrolled, and students would have to leave the School before an opening would occur in grades other than our entry points, grades 6 and 9.

 May international students apply?

-Menlo does not issue I-20 visas to international students.
-International students may apply to Menlo, but we are a day school.
-As a day school with no boarding facilities, Menlo expects all students to live locally with their parent(s).
+International students may apply to Menlo, however as a day school with no boarding facilities, Menlo expects all students to live locally with their family.
+We do not have the ability to issue I-20 visas.
 We are a family-focused community, and parents are expected to be on campus frequently to volunteer, attend meetings, or athletics/arts events.

 How do students commute to school?